audreyso/cordova-cli/doc/readme.md

 #### Version control

 It is recommended not to check in `platforms/` and `plugins/` directories into version control as they are considered a build artifact.
-Instead, you should save the platform/plugin spec in the `config.xml` and they will be downloaded when on the machine when `cordova prepare` is invoked.
+Instead, you should add the platform/plugin spec , which will auto-save them in the `config.xml`.
+These platforms/plugins will be downloaded when on the machine when `cordova prepare` is invoked.

 ### Examples